sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 I learnt a new trick over the weekend using Angular, how to build a recursive tree of objects using directives.
 In this post I want to share how to do it.

-Let's say that you have some data that looks like, it can be as deep as you want:
+Let's say that you have some data that looks like this, it can be as deep as you want:

 ```js